andoncemore/personal-website/content/case-studies/study-manager-process/study-manager-process.md

 ---
 date: 2018-07
-title: "Developing an app concept into a fully realized vision"
+title: "Developing an app concept into a comprehensive vision"
 shortDescription: Developing the strategic vision and detailed UX design for enterprise software in the biotech context.
 tags: [Study Manager, Emulate]
 description: >